eeeschwartz/next/lexingtonky.gov.md

 ## Executive summary

-The City of Lexington is redesigning LexingontonKY.gov with the primary goal of improving service delivery to its residents and stakeholders.
+The City of Lexington is redesigning LexingtonKY.gov with the primary goal of improving service delivery to its residents and stakeholders.
 The team responsible for the redesign has completed the initial discovery phase aimed at understanding the current site and its associated services so that they might be improved.
 The following is a summary of the findings from this work performed in early 2015.

 ## Introduction to the redesign